kitnato/neverquest/README.md

 #### Poisons

-Adds poison to weapons automatically with each hit, applying damage-over-time effects and potentially other ailments.
+Adds poison to weapons automatically with each strike, applying damage-over-time effects and potentially other ailments.
 Has a certain number of charges before it is used up.

 #### Salves